Cooking On The Ranch

 New Mexico Stacked Enchiladas

 And if you love Mexican food, don’t miss my Mexican Southwest Category.
 It’s chock full of ole’ goodness.
-And you’ll find the most popular recipe of all time on my site, Hatch Green Chili, Colorado Style.
+And if you enjoy New Mexico Red Chile flavors, you won’t want to miss this recipe for Carne Adovada, one of new Mexico’s most celebrated dishes.

 If you liked this recipe, please leave a star ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
 I always appreciate your feedback and hearing how everything went.